This Jameson whiskey sour makes a deliciously smooth drink! Irish whiskey gives a balanced flavor to this “Irish sour.”

 Increase the Jameson whiskey for a stronger flavor!

 Jameson Irish whiskey has a unique flavor compared to other types of whiskey.
 What does Jameson taste like?
 The flavor is light and fruity, with a lightly floral scent and hints of nutty and vanilla tones.
 The finish is smooth and mellow, compared to the spicier finish of bourbon or rye whiskey.
+Use it in great Irish whiskey cocktails, like the Irish mule or Irish coffee.

 Because it has such a mellow flavor, you can slightly increase the whiskey in this Irish sour if you like a stronger whiskey flavor.
 Go up to at least 2 1/2 ounces Jameson, or more to taste.